duskopijetlovic/duskopijetlovic.github.io/_posts/2022-04-02-qemu-networking.md

 ### How To Launch a QEMU Instance in Bridge Network with Two NICs in Two Separate Networks via TAP Network Connections - aka Configure Host TAP Network Backends/Host TAP Interfaces

+**NOTE:**
+You can use the same bridge on the host for connecting two guest NICs to it, in which case the both guest network connections get IP address assigned from the host's bridge subnet.

+This example shows a different configuration, where the guest VM needs to be connected to two different networks so one of two guest NICs is connected to one bridge and the other guest NIC is connected to the other bridge on the host side.

 #### Two Bridges - Method 1